BurrowBird/4chan-Thread-Muncher/Readme.md

 ・ Add thread by ID.
 ・ Add threads via a "watch job" (board + regex search string).
 ・ Multiple watch jobs can run at the same time.
+・ Pause, Resume, Close, Forget and Remove buttons.
+・ Banned usernames (to skip their posts).
 ・ Muncher prevents downloading duplicates.
 If you do want to redownload a thread, use the Forget buttons.

 <br>